Appendix

 Additional sub-disclosures are therefore omitted due to not being applicable.

-2-23Policy CommitmentsOur People
+2-23Policy CommitmentsOur Planet

 Our Responsible Business